danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 *Eventual consistency*: data that gets updated in a store of record that gets updated to all consumers eventually, but not at the time of write neccesarily.

-I've found that typically eventual consistency in caching for most web development is typically ok.
+I've found that typically eventual consistency in caching for most web development is just fine.

 If you are interested in a strongly consistent approach here are a few options:

-1. Skip to the bottom of this article where we discuss adding a distributed redis cache.
+1. Skip to the bottom of this article where I point you to resources for adding a distributed redis cache.

-2. It requires a commercial subscription, but [checkout nginx+ cache clustering](https://www.nginx.com/blog/shared-caches-nginx-plus-cache-clusters-part-1/).
+2. It requires a commercial nginx+ subscription, but [checkout nginx+ cache clustering](https://www.nginx.com/blog/shared-caches-nginx-plus-cache-clusters-part-1/).

 <a id="In-Process-vs-Out-of-Process-Application-Cache"></a>

 ### In-Process vs Out-of-Process Application Cache

 In the world of software architecture.
-Less is always more!
-When you are building a solution an important question to ask is, could this be simplier.
-If you have one node service for example.
-It might just make sense to have an in memory store in that service to handle the caching as opposed to spinning up an a separate cache.
+Less is more!
+When you are building a solution an important question to ask is, could it be simplier.
+If you have one node.js service for example, it might make more sense to have an in memory store as opposed to spinning up a separate cache.
 This might be better considering the inherit complexity when you create an in memory cache.
 I've definitely gotten bitten on a couple occasions from using code that leveraged an in process cache.
-This I think was due to the over-complexity of the implementation, stemming from what I think is a lack of a standard approach to this problem.
+This was due to the over-complexity of the implementation, stemming from what I think is a lack of a standard approach to this problem.
 There are alot of different ways to set up an in memory cache!
-In any case simplicity is your best friend!
-This I think is the huge benefit of setting up caching with nginx.
+In any case, simplicity is your best friend!
+This is the huge benefit for setting up caching with nginx.
 It's easy.

-Another important question to ask is: Will multiple services be making requests to the resource and where is the resource?
+**Will multiple services be making requests, and where is the upstream server?**

-If you already have a reverse proxy or an API gateway in front of the service calls (I HOPE YOU DO) then it might just make sense to add a cache to the "front door" for these service calls to avoid duplicating in memory caches for each service.
+If you already have a reverse proxy or an API gateway in front of the service calls (I hope you do) then it makes sense to add a cache to the "front door".
+This avoids duplicating in memory caches for each service being called.
 Especially if your team(s) are polyglot!

-Will the latency of requests to an out of process cache negate any performance gain that it would give you?
+**Will the latency of requests to an out of process cache negate any performance gain that it would give you?**

-The response time it takes to get a cached result from a cache might negate caching in the first place, as it might take longer to get the cached result than from the origin.
-Additionally if the 99% percentile response time for the upstream service call is not very long you could maybe make your SLA without it.
+The response time it takes to get a cached result from a cache might negate caching in the first place, as it might take longer to get the cached result than going all the way to the upstream.
+Additionally, if the 99% percentile response time for the upstream service call is not very long you could maybe make your SLA without caching.
 At that point there are still benefits to the cache, such as a fallback for upstream failures.
 As you will see later, this is a powerful pattern and easy to implement in nginx.

-What if you have many application instances?
+**What if you have many application instances?**

-Back to the eventual vs strong consistency point.
+Back to eventual vs strong consistency mentioned earlier.
 The more application instances you have with in-memory stores the more important data consistency might become, as different application instances might have different versions of the upstream response.
-When you use nginx as a central store, and are not using clustering or redis, this is still reduced because typically nginx can operate well having fewer instances running than most application servers can such as node.js.
+When you use nginx as a central store, and are not using clustering or redis, this is still reduced because typically nginx can operate with fewer instances than most application servers can such as node.js.

-Ultimately remember that simplicity is your friend here.
-Whatever you do, make a conscious effort to make as few components and as little logic as possible, because you or someone else will eventually get confused by the code.
+Ultimately, remember that simplicity is your friend here.
+Whatever you do, make a conscious effort to make as few components with as little logic as possible, because you, or someone else, will eventually get confused by the code.
 It's inevitable!
 Minimize this.

 <a id="Setting-Up-Nginx-Caching"></a>